“An Overview of Scientology” banner

 (to other Scientology pages)

->> Do you want to help me with my research? << Consult my want list here !
+>> Do you want to help with preserving the original technology? << Consult my want list here!

 Please note that words with an asterisk (*) are defined at the bottom of this page!
-Only first appearances are marked.
+Only first appearances are indicated.

 Index:

-HAS & HASI (1952-77) & SEF (1978-82)
+HAS & HASI (1952-77)

-The time gap May 11, 1977 - Oct 6, 1984)
+- The time gap: 11 May 1977 - 6 Oct 1984

 IAS (1984 )